 Accordingly, we identified the main Twitter accounts of the institutions falling under these definitions (e.g., @EU_Commission), their individual sub-branches (e.g., @EUHomeAffairs) and dedicated EU agencies (e.g., @Frontex), as well as the personal accounts of the individuals heading these institutions as Presidents (e.g., @vonderleyen), Commissioners (e.g., @TimmermansEU), Director-Generals (e.g., @lemaitre_eu), or agency heads (e.g., @stefanomanservi).
 We include only accounts that are officially verified by Twitter to be owned by the person or organization they claim to represent (as indicated by the blue check mark badge on the platform).
 This results 115 supranational Twitter accounts active in the beginning of 2021 (full list in Appendix XXX).
 For each of these accounts we then collected the full corpus of tweets the have issued between the date the respective account was created and May 3, 2021, through the Twitter API 2.0 academic track.
 In total, this approach gives us 1,065,203 individual supranational social media messages for analysis.

 While this offers a thus far unprecedentedly broad empirical perspective supranational behavior on social media, we cannot meaningfully analyze the characteristics of these messages in isolation or some absolute sense.
-To see what the aggregate these messages tell us, we need to put them into perspective.
+To see these messages tell us on the aggregate, we need to put them into perspective.
 Thus, we collected three additional benchmark datasets.

 The first on simply is a by-and-large random sample of tweets which aims to establish what constitutes ‘normal’ behavior on the platform.
 To construct this benchmark, we streamed in tweets from 26 EU countries with repeated five-minute windows for a whole week through Twitter Decahose API.
 This generates 83,823 tweets that we can use as a baseline for typical characteristics of public messages on Twitter.

 The theoretically more meaningful benchmarks, however, are geared to locate supranational social media communication within a broader population of actors holding executive political powers.
 After all, public politicization, legitimacy challenges, and the need for effective communication with citizens emerge from the EU’s nature as an unidentified political object, to use Delors’ famous description.
-On the one hand, the political authority of the EU approximates that of a executive in nation state on many accounts.
+On the one hand, the political authority of the EU approximates that of an executive in nation state on many accounts.
 On the other hand, the EU still carries significant markers of an international organization where member states delegate and control how the political authority is exercised.
 Two additional benchmark data sets thus focus on comparing supranational media communication to exactly these different levels of governance.

 To approximate communication of national governments, we target executive political institutions and actors in the United Kingdom (UK).
 We identify the Twitter accounts of government ministries, executive offices, agencies and individuals who are in charge of these institutions (see appendix XXX for the full list of 168 accounts).
 Collecting the data analogously to the supranational EU actors above, this results in a benchmark of 1,510,064 tweets.
 To approximate the social media communication of international organizations, we first identified IOs that have a roughly similar policy scope as the EU, picking those organizations that are in the range of one standard deviation around the EU with regard to the number of policy areas covered as provided in the MIA data set (Hooghe et al. 2017).
 We identified their Twitter accounts along the list collected and kindly shared by Matthias Ecker-Erhardt (2020; full list in Appendix XXX).
 This results in 55 accounts for which we could analogously collect 294,219 individual tweets for our final benchmark.
 Table 1 summarizes our tweet samples.